 Camaguey is a labyrinth where a poor map reader can easily get lost.
 The narrow streets seem identical and they look like endless mazes that seem to bring you back to where you’ve started.
 Getting lost in this old colonial city, however, offers a curious visitor some old gems that are new to his senses.
 If you take time to pause in front of an open door or window, you’ll be greeted by an old man/woman rocking on his/her chair.
-She’ll be delighted if you respond with a smile, a nod or a simple
+She’ll be delighted if you respond with a smile, a nod, or a simple

 Sometimes, you’ll see an old television set of a bygone era.
-Remember those TV sets which one has to turn the switch around to change channels and adjust the antennae for a clear reception?
+Remember those TV sets in which one has to turn the switch around to change channels and adjust the antennae for a clear reception?
 It’s still common to see those in Camaguey.
-The furniture in living rooms are sturdy antiques and varnished.
+The furniture in living rooms is sturdy antiques and varnished.

 It’s like every house in is a museum in itself.

 Camagüey has 500 years of history.
 The streets are a maze of narrowness—and sometimes of solitude.